bacalhau-project/bacalhau/pkg/lib/watcher/README.md

 When creating a watcher, you can configure it with various options:

 - `WithInitialEventIterator(iterator EventIterator)`: Sets the starting position for watching if no checkpoint is found.
+- `WithHandler(handler EventHandler)`: Sets the event handler for the watcher.
+- `WithAutoStart()`: Enables automatic start of the watcher after creation.
 - `WithFilter(filter EventFilter)`: Sets the event filter for watching.
 - `WithBufferSize(size int)`: Sets the size of the event buffer.
 - `WithBatchSize(size int)`: Sets the number of events to fetch in each batch.